SHORTSTACK: Distributed, Fault-tolerant, Oblivious Data Access: Design

-We identify two challenges in adapting the mechanism employed by \pancake for handling dynamic distributions to \name's distributed proxy design.
-First, the single-proxy approach (\S\ref{ssec:noise}) relies on having a single view of the underlying distribution to detect any change in the underlying distribution, and react accordingly.
-Detecting the change when requests are spread across multiple proxy servers and informing other proxy servers about the same, introduces the first challenge.
+Designing distributed, fault-tolerant, oblivious data access systems is challenging when underlying distribution can change over time.
+We outline two reasons.
+First, the centralized proxy design (\S\ref{ssec:noise}) relies on having a complete view of the underlying distribution to detect and to react to distribution changes.
+Detecting the change when queries are spread across multiple proxy servers, and informing other proxy servers about the same, introduces the first challenge.
 Second, if different proxy servers independently initiate and terminate the replica swapping phase at different times, the resulting distribution may not appear uniform random to an adversary.
 As such, the adversary may be able to leverage this information to identify the keys that may have changed in popularity.
 We next discuss how \name resolves these challenges.

-\paragraphb{Consistently detecting distribution change} The \li leader is responsible for detecting changes in the access distribution since it monitors the distirbution.
-As such, the leader employs standard statistical test to check if there is a change in distribution (\ie, from $\estdist$ to $\newestdist$) similar to single-proxy \pancake.

-\paragraphb{Atomically adapting to distribution change} To ensure security and correctness during distribution change, \name employs a specialized protocol inspired by two-phase commit (2PC)~\cite{2pl} to facilitate an \textit{atomic} transition from $\estdist$ to $\newestdist$ across all servers in its three-layer design, both during the initiation and termination of the replica-swapping phase employed by \pancake.
-Our 2PC-based approach guarantees: \begin{invariant}[Distribution change atomicity] Once any \liii proxy server issues a request according to $\newestdist$, all subsequent requests issued by any \liii server must be according to $\newestdist$. \end{invariant}
+To detect distribution changes, \name leverages the \li leader, which has visibility of all client queries (\S\ref{ssec:three-layer}).
+The \li leader is responsible for monitoring the access distribution and employs standard statistical tests to check if there is a change in distribution (\ie, from $\estdist$ to $\newestdist$) similar to \pancake.
+Upon detecting a change in distribution, the \li leader initiates the distribution change process.
+To ensure security and correctness during distribution change, the \li leader employs a specialized protocol inspired by two-phase commit (2PC)~\cite{2pl} to facilitate an \textit{atomic} transition from $\estdist$ to $\newestdist$ across all servers in its three-layer design, both during the initiation and termination of the replica-swapping phase employed by \pancake.
+Our 2PC-based approach guarantees: \begin{invariant}[Distribution change atomicity] Once any \liii proxy server issues a query according to $\newestdist$, all subsequent queries issued by any \liii server must be according to $\newestdist$. \end{invariant}